curtis-tsang/Daily-Planner/README.md

 - Add and delete tasks:
   1. Click "Create New Task"
   2. CREATE TASK: Enter the information and click "SUBMIT"
-  3. DELETE TASK: Entering the task name and click "DELETE"
+  3. DELETE TASK: Mouseover the task and click the "BIN" icon

 - Google Calendar:
   1. Click "Calendar"